apache/spark/docs/apache-airflow-providers-amazon/index.rst

 Installation
 ------------

-You can install this package on top of an existing airflow 2.1+ installation via ``pip install apache-airflow-providers-amazon``
+You can install this package on top of an existing Airflow 2.1+ installation via ``pip install apache-airflow-providers-amazon``

 PIP requirements